maciejhirsz/Voo/README.md

 - **Performance**.

   Voo is fast!
-Creating DOM with **Voo** is comparable to writing plain DOM API instructions, and is much faster than `innerHTML` on modern browers.
+Creating DOM `Node`s with Voo is comparable to writing plain DOM API instructions, and is much faster than `innerHTML` on modern browers.

 - **Simplicity**.

   Voo is not here to abstract DOM away from you, it only simplifies the the most tedious parts of the API.

 - **Just JavaScript**.